 Based on Jun Mitani's ORIPA desktop application, ORIPA for Android enables origami designers and enthusiasts to test their crease pattern ideas even while on the go!
 ORIPA for Android retains the ability to check crease patterns against local flat foldability rules and test fold valid crease patterns.
-Useful for when inspiration for a new origami design strikes while you're away from your computer, or during long flights to origami conventions with no Wi-Fi.
+Useful for when inspiration for a new origami design strikes while away from your computer or during long flights to origami conventions with no Wi-Fi.

 While working on a computer was fine, sometimes ideas would come while I was away from my computer, and I wanted a way to record those ideas.
 Thus, after a few months of using the desktop ORIPA, I started to work on an Android version of ORIPA.
 I worked on the project on and off for about a year before it became a working prototype in 2017.

 The core experience for the user remains the same between the desktop ORIPA and ORIPA for Android.
 Users can still draw, validate, and test fold CPs.
 Under the hood, flat CPs are still represented by lines and points and folded CPs by vertices, half-edges, and faces.
 However, I took the opportunity of a new platform to introduce changes.
 The most obvious is designing and implementing a new mobile-friendly interface.
 I also fixed some bugs in desktop ORIPA at the time (e.g., undo issues), added/modified the drawing tools, rewrote many underlying data structures, and more.
 I tried a new traversal method for producing an overlap view of folded models, but that is still a work in progress.

 The entire app is still a work in progress, with room for more improvement and optimization (and bug fixes).
 But I'm happy to see that so many people have already made good use of the app since ORIPA for Android's beta release.